mosip/documentation/docs/aws-installation-guidelines-new.md

 Overview:
 ---------

-*   MOSIP modules are deployed in the form of microservices in kubernetes cluster.
+*   MOSIP modules are deployed in the form of microservices in a Kubernetes cluster.

 *   [Wireguard](https://www.wireguard.com/) is used as a trust network extension to access the admin, control, and observation pane